nyc-crh/site/content/gallery/wadleigh-zoning-map.md

 - Harlem
 questions:
 - How does the map above contradict the superintendent’s claim that Harlem’s schools were not segregated?
-- Based on the placement of different high schools, how could you redraw the Wadleigh school zone to promote integration?
+- Based on the placement of different high schools, how could you redraw the Wadleigh School Zone to promote integration?
 - Thinking beyond school zones, what strategies would you propose to integrate schools, and why?
 What potential drawbacks would you be concerned about?
 ---

 School zones establish where students go to school, often on the basis of where they live.
 This map shows how the New York City Board of Education zoned Wadleigh High School, an all-girls school, during the 1930s and 1940s.
 It shows the school zone lines and population data from the 1940 US Census to illustrate who was living in the area at this time.